bartek1009x/RegLang-Specification/README.md

 # What is RegLang?
 RegLang is a statically typed, AOT (ahead-of-time) compiled language with region based memory management (hence the name, **Reg**Lang).
 You've heared it right - no garbage collection, no borrow checker, no pointers.
 Something a bit different than what we're used to.

+It uses `.regl` as its file extension (`.reg` would be cooler, but it's already used by the Windows Registry).

 # Why?
 Why not? - that would be the simplest answer.